By using our best practices for credit card processing, you can protect yourself from chargebacks and fraudulent activities!

-There are two types of transactions:
+There are two types of card transactions:

 -